Author – Alex Wolfram

 - And over the course of his entire career, he had kind words to say about staunchly segregationist senators.

-Any one of these statements or episodes would have been enough to sink the political career of any conservative in Washington, D.C., against whom tenuous accusations of racism are commonplace and occur almost daily.
+- Any one of these statements or episodes would have been enough to sink the political career of any conservative in Washington, D.C., against whom tenuous accusations of racism are commonplace and occur almost daily.
 But Joe Biden, who has a lifetime of them, is now president of the United States.
-On some days and in some ways, it must be good to be on the left.